-MCLC Resource Center is pleased to announce publication of Lei Qin’s review of Homesickness: Culture, Contagion, and National Transformation in Modern China (Harvard UP, 2015), by Carlos Rojas.
-The review appears below and can also be read online here: http://u.osu.edu/mclc/book-reviews/leiqin/.
-My thanks to Nicholas Kaldis for ushering the review to publication.
+MCLC Resource Center is pleased to announce publication of Salvatore Babones’s review of Chinese Visions of World Order: Tianxia, Culture, and World Politics (Duke, 2017), edited by Ban Wang.
+The review appears below, but is best online at: http://u.osu.edu/mclc/book-reviews/babones/.
+My thanks to Nicholas Kaldis, MCLC literary studies book review editor, for ushering the review to publication.

 Kirk Denton, editor

 Reviewed by Salvatore Babones

 Tianxia 天下!
 The word itself sounds more like the title of a movie or video game than of a political program.
 In fact it is a video game (now in its third edition), and the word played a key role in the 2002 film Hero, in which the hero (played by Jet Li) spares the life of the ruthless Emperor Qin for the sake of “tianxia,” controversially subtitled in the original American release as “our land.”
 The translation was controversial because it gave tianxia, usually rendered as “all under Heaven,” a poetically patriotic connotation.
 Perhaps critics should not be so critical.
 The title of the film is, after all, Hero.